baigsf/baigsf/README.md

 About Me

-Third-year Cybersecurity student, Linux enthusiast, and open-source advocate with interests in DevOps, security, and automation.
-I build hands-on skills through homelabbing, self-hosting, and working with Linux systems, networking, and infrastructure.
+Third-year Cybersecurity student building skills in DevSecOps, security, and automation.
+I develop hands-on experience through homelabbing, self-hosting, and working with Linux systems, networking, and infrastructure.
+I like using open-source software and applying practical security practices across development and operations.